Q: I’ve heard that dogs can have seizures. How do I know if my dog has had one?

 A seizure is a neurological condition, meaning it is the result of abnormal brain activity and is more common than you may think.
 Should your dog suffer a seizure, it may convulse and thrash around, cry out, experience excessive drooling and uncontrollable bladder and bowel movements.

 There are various reasons for a seizure: epilepsy, ingesting toxins, low blood sugar, low calcium, high blood pressure and liver disease.
 Usually, seizures last less than two minutes, after which there is a recovery phase that can last longer, during which your dog will either be lethargic or overexcited.
 If a seizure lasts longer than five minutes, it is a medical emergency and your dog could overheat and suffer permanent brain damage.
-It is critical you consult a vet following a seizure so a thorough examination take place.
+It is critical you consult a vet following a seizure so a thorough examination can be conducted.

 Generalised seizures in dogs are the most common form and can last anywhere from a few seconds to a few hours, depending on the severity.
 While it can be difficult to identify when your dog is having a seizure, it is helpful to understand the different types of generalised seizure, making it easier to spot the symptoms.
 During a tonic seizure, your dog’s muscles will stiffen and, if it is standing up, it may temporarily lose function in its legs and collapse.
 These symptoms can last from 10 to 30 seconds and some dogs may experience excessive drooling.